This case study is LONG. Feel free to start reading from “Competitive Analysis” to start reading about my process. Thank you!

 Consistency is another important part about working at company that builds many products.
 While Spotify has their own design system that sets guidelines on things like type and color, designers have to build unique components that often is not defined in the system.
 In these cases, I asked the design systems team to help me on expressing my idea without breaking the system.

 During this entire process, I kept in close proximity with my mentor, engineers, product owner, user researcher, and UX copywriter to update them on what I was designing on.
 If they weren’t available in person, I used Wake to share my work and receive feedback that way.
 By doing this, I was able to keep my work in check and make sure that everyone’s vision aligned.

 I also presented in the weekly Design Review, a weekly event where the entire design team critiques each other’s work.
-This was extremely helpful as I was able to get a fresh perspective since every designer in the room works on a different squad on a different product.
+This was extremely helpful as I was able to get a fresh perspective since every designer in the room works on a different squad and on a different product.
 Moreover as designers, they noticed nit-picky details and inconsistencies that led to visual improvements.

 Prototyping and Final Touches

 After receiving positive feedback of my screens, I started working on a prototype to see how it could look like when adding interactivity to it.
-I used Origami to prototype my designs and it gave me a better sense of how Royalties flows as a story.
-It especially helped me with hover states where it’s often hard to understand how it feels when you just design 2 static artboards showing hover and non-hover.
+I used Origami to prototype my designs and it gave me a better sense of how Royalties flowed as a story.
+It especially helped me with hover states where it’s often hard to understand how it feels when you just design two static artboards showing hover and non-hover.